Solutions for aged care services

 Partnering organisation/s have strategic influence on platform development and sector innovation and will be provided comprehensive support, including onboarding and change management throughout the trial.

-Seeking: Residential care providers, Australia-wide
+Partner Seeking: Residential and home care providers; Australia-wide

 Email Reference: AI powered Digital Oral Health Screening